falldrills/Casarole/README.md

 - This LSI is undectable.
 - We do not log your IP address.
 - We do not sell your information.
+- Works with MacOS and Windows.
+- Works with iOS (still working on iOS)